 The club was formed in 2001 by a handful of rowers and has grown to over 100 members.
 We have rowers who are competitive and travel to many regattas with our club, as well as members who row recreationally for fitness.
-We have members who are just learning the sport, and we have rowers with physical disabilities who row in our Adaptive program.
-Many rowers are here year round, but we have snowbirds who row seasonally and some visitors who row for several months, or just one month.
+We have members who are just learning the sport, and we have rowers with physical disabilities who row in our Adaptive Program.
+Many rowers are here year round, but we have others who row seasonally and some visitors who row for several months, or just one month.
 But the best thing we offer are the friendly members who are very welcoming to new rowers.

-Our newly remodeled boatyard is located at 800 Blackburn Point Road, Osprey, FL.
+Our boatyard is located at 800 Blackburn Point Road, Osprey, FL.
 34229, on Florida's beautiful Intracoastal Waterway.
 We lease land in Blackburn Point Park, a Sarasota County Park.
-Our boatyard houses a great selection of boats including sweep eights, , 4+, quads, doubles and a large variety of singles, as well as adaptive rower equipment.
+Our boatyard houses a great selection of boats including sweep eights, 4+, quads, doubles and a large variety of singles, as well as adaptive rower equipment.
 We have launches for our coaches and all the other equipment and supplies needed to provide an exceptional rowing experience.
 The county owned floating dock allows for dry launches.
 County Park restroom facilities are on site.

 Membership dues and registration

 SCRC offers the following memberships to experienced rowers and those who have completed our Learn to Row class:

 Annual Single Rack - $650 (subject to rack availability; only by permission of SCRC's Rack Committee)